 9. Arang and the Magistrate

 Lee Eun Oh, a noble’s son, arrives at a small village searching for his missing mother.
 There, Arang, the ghost of a young woman that lost her memories of her past life, asks him to help her to figure out her identity and how she died.
 (Source: IMDb)

 Kim Boong Do is a scholar who travels 300 years into the future of modern Seoul and meets Choi Hee Jin, a no-name actress expecting a career renaissance through her role as Queen In Hyun in a TV drama.
 (Source: IMDb)

 11. The Great Seer

-The story is set in the late Goryeo Dynasty in which a group of Feng Shui advisers to the government authorities help the hero Lee Sung Gye become the first king of the Joseon Dynasty.
+The story is set in the late Goryeo Dynasty, in which a group of Feng Shui advisers to the government authorities helped the hero Lee Sung Gye become the first king of the Joseon Dynasty.
 (Source: IMDb)

 12. The Princess Man

 Princess Se Ryung is the headstrong and forward-thinking daughter of Grand Prince Su Yang, who is determined to be King.
 She falls in love with the son of his mortal enemy, and their romance gets caught in the crossfire of her father’s quest for the throne.
 (Source: MyDramaList)

 The series is also known as Deep Rooted Tree.
 Early in his reign, King Se Jong accidentally causes the death of his in-laws and their slaves in an attempt to save them from his brutal father, King Tae Jong.
 Two young slaves, Ddol Bok and his friend Dam survive, but neither knows the other has.